tenry92/libluna/docs/sphinx/source/project-structure.rst

    │   ├── *.hpp
    │   ├── *.cpp
    │   └── *.test.cpp
+   ├── examples/ - Example programs
+   ├── assets/ - Assets for the example programs
    ├── libs/ - Third-party dependencies
-   ├── scripts/
-   ├── tests/ - Integration tests
    └── tools/ - Source for related tools

 The source code is structured following the